Universal-Connect-Project/ucw-app/PREFERENCES.md

 - MX - [Register for a developer account](https://dashboard.mx.com/sign_up)
   - Once you have created an account, go to [https://dashboard.mx.com/home](https://dashboard.mx.com/home), and look for your `API Key` and `Client ID`.
 Put those values in `./apps/server/.env`
+  - Note that MX requires that your IP address(es) be approved and added to their allow-list, prior to being able to connect.
+This can be done in their dashboard.
 - Sophtron - [Register for a developer account](https://sophtron.com/Account/Register)
   - Once you have created an account, go to [https://sophtron.com/Manage](https://sophtron.com/Manage), and look for your `UserId` and `AccessKey`.
 Put those values in `./apps/server/.env`

+_Note: Providers require a contract to access their production APIs._

 ## Preference Settings